redoxeon/Vue-ToDo/README.md

 I used the Vue CLI template to get started on developing with Vue 3 in Vite.

+I'm deploying this site with netlify and using my already owned domain!

 ## MVP Reqs

 - [x] View a list of to-do items